-As of June 30, 2018 and 2017, the Company had a federal operating loss carryforward of approximately \$82.4 million and \$69.5 million.
-As of June 30, 2018 and 2017, the Company's state operating loss carryforward was approximately \$47.1 million and \$37.1 million.
-The federal and state net operating losses, if not used, will begin to expire on June 30, 2035 and June 30, 2034.
+As of June 30, 2019 and 2018, the Company had a federal operating loss carryforward of approximately \$102.0 million and \$82.4 million.
+As of June 30, 2019 and 2018, the Company's state operating loss carryforward was approximately \$64.0 million and \$47.1 million.
+With the exception of \$32.2 million of federal net operating losses which can be carried forward indefinitely, the federal and state net operating losses, if not used, will begin to expire on June 30, 2035 and June 30, 2034.
 The operating loss carryforward in Brazil was approximately \$2.5 million and does not have an expiration date.
-The operating loss carryforward in the India jurisdiction was approximately \$5.5 million which will begin to expire on June 30, 2021.
-The Company has federal and California research and development tax credit carry-forwards of approximately \$3.1 million and \$6.3 million to offset future taxable income.
-The federal research and development tax credits, if not used, will begin to expire on June 30, 2033, while the state tax credit carry-forwards do not have an expiration date and may be carried forward indefinitely.
+The operating loss carryforward in the India jurisdiction was approximately \$5.6 million which will begin to expire on June 30, 2021.
+The Company has federal and California research and development tax credit carry-forwards of approximately \$4.0 million and \$7.3 million to offset future taxable income.
+The federal research and development tax credits, if not used, will begin to expire on June 30, 2034, while the state tax credit carry-forwards do not have an expiration date and may be carried forward indefinitely.